How To Build Resilience And Why It’s Important

 What is emotional resilience?

 Since challenges and anxiety are a part of life, it makes sense that having the skills to deal with them is important for your wellbeing and daily routine.
 We can look at emotional resilience as having two parts.
 The first is being able to adapt and work through difficult situations, rather than letting negative thoughts overcome us and make us feel overwhelmed.
 The second is being able to use hard times as opportunities for growth—to recognize any value or lessons that can be gleaned from difficult circumstances and use them for our own self-improvement going forward.
-To put it more simply, resilience definition is the ability to get yourself through tough times, practice stress management, and even experience personal growth as a result.
+To put it more simply, resilience refers to the ability to get yourself through tough times, practice stress management, and even experience personal growth as a result.

 Getty / courtneyk